graylog-labs/graylog-plugin-slack/README.md

 ![](https://github.com/Graylog2/graylog-plugin-slack/blob/master/screenshot.png)

-This plugin can notify [Slack](https://www.slack.com) channels about triggered alerts in Graylog (Alarm Callback) and also forward each message routed into a stream (Message Output) in realtime.
+This plugin can notify [Slack](https://www.slack.com) or [Mattermost](http://www.mattermost.org) channels about triggered alerts in Graylog (Alarm Callback) and also forward each message routed into a stream (Message Output) in realtime.

 #### Short mode message output: